WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/01-use-case-classification-finserv-reference.md

-# Workshop Notebook 1: Build and Deploy a Model
+# Tutorial Notebook 1: Build and Deploy a Model

-For this workshop, let's pretend that you work for financial institution that determines whether a transaction was more or less likely to be a fraudulent charge based on previous data.
+For this tutorial, let's pretend that you work for financial institution that determines whether a transaction was more or less likely to be a fraudulent charge based on previous data.

 In this set of exercises, you will build a model to predict house sale prices, and deploy it to Wallaroo.